Afraid to Follow Your Stock Newsletters Recommendations? Been Burned Before?

 P.S.
 If you currently subscribe to any of the popular investing newsletters and you’re serious about beating the market, shouldn’t you subscribe to the top performing value and dividend newsletter?
 Join us today!

-*Past performance does not guarantee future results.
+*Here’s the required legal disclaimer.
+Past performance does not guarantee future results.
 Results will vary by individual due to price fills, commissions, taxes paid and timing of purchases and sales.
 Performance was calculated by holding highlighted stocks for 12 months, buying and selling at the month end closing price and rebalancing the portfolio monthly to hold an equal amount in each stock.
 There are periods of time where growth and momentum stocks will outperform Value and Dividend stocks.
 We cannot and therefore make no guarantees that our subscribers will beat the returns of the S&P 500, Wilshire 5000 or other investing indices and newsletters by investing in stocks listed in the Worthington Stock Letter.